Concerned About Jobs for the 21st Century? What About Retirement?

 0

-Robotics, automation, globalization, the Uber and gig economies have all captured the attention of anyone planning a career or their life over the future decades, but what is missing is the link between these new definitions of work and what happens when work ends.
+Robotics, automation, globalization, Uber, and gig economies have all captured the attention of anyone planning a career or life over the next decades, but what is missing is the link between these new definitions of work and what happens when work ends.

-It would be logical to assume that any fundamental change in the nature and tenure of work, including compensation and work-related benefits, would also force workers and retirement planners to come up with a new retirement planning model to accompany this fluid, non-committed 21st century workplace.
+It would be logical to assume that any fundamental change in the nature and tenure of work, including compensation and work-related benefits, would also force workers and retirement planners to develop a new retirement planning model to accompany this fluid, non-committed 21st-century workplace.

 But that has not happened.

-And that is a bad sign for the retirement industry since it is continuing to use outdated planning models and assumptions to advise investors that their retirement future will allow them to walk carefree along the beach as they collect pensions or drawdown their 401(k) portfolios.
+That is a bad sign for the retirement industry, which is continuing to use outdated planning models and assumptions to advise investors that their retirement future will allow them to walk carefree along the beach as they collect pensions or draw down their 401(k) portfolios.

-The salaries, bonuses, and entire corporate structures of many insurance companies, for instance, trace their roots to the post-Civil War era when such practices as revenue sharing became common to sell commodity-like insurance policies to an unsuspecting public.
+For instance, the salaries, bonuses, and entire corporate structures of many insurance companies trace their roots to the post-Civil War era when such practices as revenue sharing became common to sell commodity-like insurance policies to an unsuspecting public.
 To differentiate their policies, some insurance companies began to offer insurance agents an under-the-table commission to promote their policies over the competition.
-This practice of revenue sharing still continues today among some mutual fund companies and I is one reason why many in the industry have fought the conflict-of-interest, fiduciary and transparency rules proposed by the U.S. Department of Labor.
+This practice of revenue sharing continues today among some mutual fund companies, and it is one reason why many in the industry have fought the conflict-of-interest, fiduciary, and transparency rules proposed by the U.S. Department of Labor.

 Romanticizing the Uber Economy

-At the same time as the retirement planning industry adheres to out-dated assumptions and practices, the workplace has changed rapidly.
-For instance, job tenures in the U.S. are increasing due to older workers (those over age 60) are remaining in their jobs longer than younger workers.
+At the same time as the retirement planning industry adheres to outdated assumptions and practices, the workplace has changed rapidly.
+For instance, job tenures in the U.S. are increasing due to older workers (those over age 60) remaining longer than younger workers.
 And possibly due to pensions, public sector workers (state and federal) have the longest job tenures of any occupational sector, according to the U.S. Department of Labor.

-In contrast, the gig economy of holding a string of short-term jobs without benefits is now estimated to employ 17% of the workforce in a wider span of age groups.
+In contrast, the gig economy of holding a string of short-term jobs without benefits is now estimated to employ 17% of the workforce in the broader span of age groups.

 What does this part-time, Uber economy mean for retirement?
 It is bad news across the board.